Welcome!

 Is there a clear goal?

-Is there room for a ticking timeclock in your story; and if so have you used it to the best of your ability?
+Is there room for a ticking timeclock in your story; and if so, have you used it to the best of your abilities?

 If you are creating a concept book or a journey, is there a piece of YOU that you can uniquely bring to this story?